mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 Independent of the value of the Initial Window (IW), the first 10 (hardcoded) packets are not paced.
 Later, 10 packets will generally be sent without pacing every 2^32 packets.

 Every time an ACK arrives, a pacing rate is calculated, as: factor * MSS * cwnd / SRTT, where "factor" is a configurable value that, by default, is 2 in slow start and 1.2 in congestion avoidance.
-MSS is the sender maximum segment size {{?RFC5681}}, and SRTT is the smoothed round-trip time {{?RFC6298}} [TODO check: Linux calculates SRTT different from the standard, though RFC 6298 relaxes the rules, so maybe it's ok?]
+MSS is the sender maximum segment size {{?RFC5681}}, and SRTT is the smoothed round-trip time {{?RFC6298}}.
 The sender transmits data in line with the calculated pacing rate; this is approximated by calculating the rate per millisecond, and generally sending the resulting amount of data per millisecond as a small burst, every millisecond.
 As an exception, the per-millisecond amount of data can be a little larger when the peer is very close, depending on a configurable value (per default, when the minimum RTT is less than 3 milliseconds).

 If the pacing rate is smaller than 2 packets per millisecond, these bursts will become 2 packets in size, and they will not be sent every millisecond but with a varying time delay (depending on the pacing rate).